Don't let your threads play tug-of-war!

 To understand thread tension, first you need to understand how the the two threads, your bobbin thread and your top embroidery thread work together.
-Watch this great video by Everything For You that demonstrates really well how a sewing machine works.
+Watch this great video below that demonstrates really well how a sewing machine works.
 It is exactly the same with your embroidery machine.

 This infographic below also shows you the relationship between the bobbin thread and the top thread.
 Imagine it as if the two threads were playing tug-of-war.
 It is not a bad thing though.
 In order to form a lock, both of the two threads need to be slightly tense, but there has to be an optimum balance between the two.

 How Can I Tell if My Thread Tension Is Right?

 Once you have done your test stitch-out, you need to have a look at the back of your fabric and check how much of the top thread was pulled through it.
 The result will indicate if the tension of the top thread is too loose, too tight or just right.

 How to Adjust Thread Tension on My Machine?